National Top Picks: Universities | Public Universities | Liberal Arts Colleges | Engineering | Business | Women's | Most Selective | More Top Picks

 - Type of Institution: private women's liberal arts college

-- Distinctions: one of the country's top women's colleges; excellent value; 9 to 1 student / faculty ratio; chapter of Phi Beta Kappa for strengths in the liberal arts and sciences; easy access to Atlanta; attractive campus
+- Distinctions: One of the country's top women's colleges; excellent value; 9 to 1 student/faculty ratio; chapter of Phi Beta Kappa for strengths in the liberal arts and sciences; easy access to Atlanta; attractive campus

 - For more information and admissions data, visit the Agnes Scott College profile